MartinNackademin/dnd-dj/README.md

 # dnd-bard-autoplay
-An application that will automatically detect what song you are about to play and then play it for you.
+An application that will automatically detect what song you are about to play as a bard class in the game Dark and Darker and then it will play it automatically for you.